No successful book is published from a first draft.

-It takes a lot of work to finish a book manuscript or to publish one.
+It takes a lot of work to finish a book manuscript, and a lot more to publish one.
 My goal is to support your journey to publication and help make your book a success.

-I work with book authors and/or their publishers, designers and printers to produce the best book possible within the constraints of time, purpose and budget.
+I work with book authors and/or their publishers and designers to produce the best book possible within the constraints of time, purpose and budget.

 (And no, I do not ‘take over your writing’!
 It’s your book.
 My edits are suggestions and recommendations, but accepting them – or not – is your choice.)

 Maybe the book is being published for your family to treasure, your profession to learn from, or the book-buying public to enjoy.
 You might be planning to self-publish it, or you might have decided to pitch it to an agent or traditional publisher.

 Whatever your plan is, a quality publication starts with a quality manuscript.
 And I can help you produce one.

 Your purpose and your budget should guide your production decisions.
 I will work with you to determine the level of editorial support that best suits your project and circumstances.
 I may also be able to recommend other professionals – such as designers and proofreaders – to play a part in your book’s publishing journey.